How It Works

 • Securities compliance and other regulatory and tax filings

 This summary of the generally applicable fee structure which may vary from instrument to instrument.
-Prospective investors should review the entire specific set of offering documents for important additional disclosures.

 Our offerings are currently only open to accredited investors, which means you must meet certain income, net worth, and/or other requirements under SEC guidelines.
 The first time you invest at Strumenti.com, you’ll be asked to provide evidence to support your accredited investor status.